frg70/FRG70.github.io/README.md

 Given this characteristics is proposed to describe cancer systems as graph cellular automata, using celullar automata to determine the patterns of cells based on rules allows to find the patterns in a multiagent system adding graphs allows for flexibility by changing the classical grid for the weighted directed connections in allowing for a better representation of the interactions.

 **Methodology:**
-Images from colon cancer where obtained from the [*LC2500 dataset*](https://github.com/tampapath/lung_colon_image_set), replacing the point cloud proposed by [*Grattarola*](https://arxiv.org/pdf/2110.14237.pdf):
+Images from colon cancer where obtained from the [*LC2500 dataset*](https://github.com/tampapath/lung_colon_image_set). replacing the point cloud proposed by [*Grattarola*](https://arxiv.org/pdf/2110.14237.pdf):
 <div align = "center">
   <img src= "https://github.com/frg70/Portfolio/blob/main/GraphNeuralCelullarAutomata/Resources/colonca5.jpeg" alt = "Footer" style ="display: inline-block; width: 350px; height: 350px;"/>
 </div>
 <p align = "center"><i> Figure 3.
 Colon cancer cell</i></p>
-The design of the NN is based in the work of [*Grattarola (2021)*](https://arxiv.org/abs/2110.14237), the following project proposes to use weight directed graph neural networks as graph cellular automata, in a process of morfogenesis to determine the growth process of colorectal cancer.
+The design of the NN is based in the work of [*Grattarola*](https://arxiv.org/pdf/2110.14237.pdf), the following project proposes to use weight directed graph neural networks as graph cellular automata, in a process of morfogenesis to determine the growth process of colorectal cancer.
-The defined objective cloud point, will be obtained from a diagnosed cancer cell, the graph weights will be obtained from the direction of grid colors and the image will be the target cloud point for the neural network, obtaining as plots the morphogenesis process for the deconstructed collorectal cell.
+The defined objective cloud point, will be obtained from an image of diagnosed cancer cell, the graph weights will be obtained from the direction of grid colors and the image will be the target cloud point for the neural network, obtaining as plots the morphogenesis process for the deconstructed collorectal cell.

 **Results:**